Pedram-Rajaei/SSM-DNN/CONTRIBUTING.md

 ---

 ## Inquiries
-If you have any inquiries, please contact Dr. Yousefi at aliyousefi@central.uh.edu.
+If you have any inquiries, please contact Dr. Yousefi at aliyousefi@central.uh.edu or Pedram Rajaei at prajaei@couagrnet.uh.edu.

 Thank you for contributing to Latent-state Dynamical Coherence Model (LDCM)!
 Together, we can make this project better.